iYadavVaibhav/iyadavvaibhav.github.io/_posts/2019-05-25-statistics-probability-notes.md

 **Note:**
 - P(a <= X <= b) = P(a < X < b), as P(a) or P(any point) = 0.
 - The total area under the probability curve is 1 and curve is symmetric so half above mean and half below.

+To calculate probability of any RV in a range we need to find area under the curve in that range.
+So easily find the answers we convert every normal distribution to standard Z distribution.
+Then from Z Table we look up values for that value of Z. The score at a value gives area from -$\infty$ till that value.

 **Z Table** is cumulative probability of standardized normal.